 In short, try to be collaborative and bring the client in on your decision making as early as you can so that your practice aligns with their business.

 Just make sure you do it as an equal and not as their master or servant.

 In today’s business world, the rainmaker is as relevant as big hair, shoulder pads, power suits and too much eye makeup.

 Let’s leave him back in the 1980s where he belongs.

-(* Extrovert has become most common spelling since management authors have adapted the term but Extravert is the original spelling .
+(* Extrovert has become the most common spelling since management authors adapted the term but Extravert is the original spelling .
 As the originator, Dr Carl Jung said “it’s extraverted because extroverted is just bad latin.” )